bsb00004/Python-Project6---Clean-And-Analyze-Employee-Exit-Surveys/README.md

 First, we'll read in the datasets and do some initial exporation.
 Import the pandas and NumPy libraries.
 Reading the __dete_survey.csv__ CSV file into pandas, and assign it to the variable name dete_survey.
 Reading the __tafe_survey.csv__ CSV file into pandas, and assign it to the variable name tafe_survey.
 Useing the __DataFrame.info()__ and __DataFrame.head()__ methods to print information about both dataframes, as well as the first few rows.
 Useing other data exploration methods such as the __Series.value_counts()__ and __DataFrame.isnull()__ methods to explore the data and figure out some next steps.
+__Output:__
+We can make the following observations based on the work above:

+The dete_survey dataframe contains 'Not Stated' values that indicate values are missing, but they aren't represented as NaN.
+Both the dete_survey and tafe_survey contain many columns that we don't need to complete our analysis.
+Each dataframe contains many of the same columns, but the column names are different.
+There are multiple columns/answers that indicate an employee resigned because they were dissatisfied.
+To start, we'll handle the first two issues.
+Recall that we can use the pd.read_csv() function to specify values that should be represented as NaN.
+We'll use this function to fix the missing values first.
+Then, we'll drop columns we know we don't need for our analysis.